 - Z. Willful and persistent violation of the Code of Conduct: Students are considered to be willful and persistent violators of the Code of Conduct after receiving multiple referrals. - Consequences include but are not limited to counseling, warning, loss of privileges, parent/guardian contact, parent/guardian conference, ISS, OSS, and tribunal. - AA.
 Trespassing on any Haralson County High School campus while suspended or during non-school hours without cause or need to conduct legitimate school business - Consequences include but are not limited to counseling, warning, parent/guardian notification or conference, OSS, tribunal, law enforcement referral.
 Ref.
 O.C.G.A.
 20-2-1180 - BB.
 Traffic or parking violations - Consequences include but are not limited to parent/guardian conferences, revocation of driving or parking privileges, ISS, OSS, and notification of law enforcement. - CC.
 Instigating rule violations: A student shall not advise, counsel, urge, encourage, incite, cause or attempt to cause any other person to engage in a prohibited act or violate the school's student handbook, this Code of Conduct, or any Haralson County Board of Education policy. - Consequences include but are not limited to counseling, loss of privileges, parent/guardian contact, ISS, OSS, tribunal, and referral to law enforcement. - DD.
-Possession of any item reasonably considered inappropriate to the school setting as determined by the Principal. - Consequences include but are not limited to counseling, loss of privileges, parent/guardian contact, ISS, OSS, tribunal, referral to law enforcement other school system employee (O.C.G.A.
-20-2-753).
-In cases involving an alleged intentional act of physical violence by a student against a teacher, school bus driver, or other school official or employee, the student shall be suspended pending a hearing by a tribunal.
-Ref.
-O.C.G.A.
-20-2-751.6
+Possession of any item reasonably considered inappropriate to the school setting as determined by the Principal. - Consequences include but are not limited to counseling, loss of privileges, parent/guardian contact, ISS, OSS, tribunal, referral to law enforcement

-Violence against a Teacher, Administrator, Bus Driver, or Any Other School EmployeeA disciplinary tribunal hearing will be held following any alleged assault or battery upon a teacher or any
+Violence against a Teacher, Administrator, Bus Driver, or Any Other School Employee